 Sometimes the travel allowance is grouped with Special Allowance.
 This allowance is fully taxable with no partial tax relief.
 In this case, you can claim travel allowance exemption separately to substitute Rs.
 1,600 out of the total Special Allowance.

 Partially taxable allowances are exempt from tax up to a certain limit only.
 According to the changes in Income Tax regulations and rules, this limit can be kept constant or revised in budget sessions.
 Conveyance Allowance is one of the partially taxable allowance, which has undergone revisions over years.
 Apart from this allowance, a few other partially taxable allowances are Medical Allowance, HRA (House Rent Allowance), etc.

-Under Section 10(14(ii)) of the Income Tax Act, the maximum exemption on conveyance allowance available is Rs.
-1,600 per month, which is worth Rs.
-19,200 for a year.
+You can claim the Conveyance Allowance exemption under Section 10(14(ii)) of the Income Tax Act.
+The maximum limit for the exemption is Rs.
+1,600 per month, i.e. Rs.
+19,200 in a year.